-- (P) Wind energy facilities.
-Wind energy facilities include building-mounted and tower-mounted turbines, less than 200 feet in height, and are considered to be an accessory use to principal residential and nonresidential uses.
-It is permissible to sell excess electricity produced by a wind energy facility to an electric utility company, provided that the majority of energy produced is intended to serve the principal use on site. - (1) Height. - (a) Residential Zoning Districts. - 1.
-As measured from its highest point, building-mounted turbines shall be allowed up to the height of 15 feet above the highest point of the building structure, but in no case shall exceed 45 feet above the structure's average ground elevation in a residential zoning district. - 2.
-Tower-mounted turbines shall be permitted by right up to the heights of: 45 feet on parcels less than 40,000 square feet; 75 feet on parcels 40,000 to 200,000 square feet; and 100 feet on parcels larger than 200,000 square feet, as measured from the base of the tower to the top of a fully extended blade.
+- (a) Residential Zoning Districts. - 1.
+As measured from its highest point, accessory building-mounted turbines shall be allowed up to the height of 15 feet above the highest point of the building structure, but in no case shall exceed 45 feet above the structure's average ground elevation in a residential zoning district. - 2.
+Accessory ‡tower-mounted turbines shall be permitted by right up to the heights of: 45 feet on parcels less than 40,000 square feet; 75 feet on parcels 40,000 to 200,000 square feet; and 100 feet on parcels larger than 200,000 square feet, as measured from the base of the tower to the top of a fully extended blade.
 Proposed turbines over these limits shall require a delegated conditional use permit.
 Turbines shall be limited to 125 feet in height if located within 500 feet of a nonparticipating residentially zoned property. - 3.
 The blade tip of a tower-mounted horizontal axis turbine shall have ground clearance of not less than 25 feet at its lowest point.
 The blade tips of a vertical access turbine shall have ground clearance of not less than 15 feet at their lowest point. - (b) Nonresidential Zoning Districts. - 1.
-As measured from its highest point, building-mounted turbines shall be allowed at the height of 15 feet above the highest point of the building structure, in a nonresidential zoning district. - 2.
-The turbine height for a tower-mounted turbine (as measured at its highest point) shall be less than 200 feet in a nonresidential zoning district.
-Tower-mounted turbines shall be limited to 125 feet in height if located within 500 feet of a nonparticipating residentially zoned property. - 3.
-The blade tip of a tower-mounted horizontal axis turbine shall have ground clearance of not less than 25 feet at its lowest point.
-The blade tips of a vertical access turbine shall have ground clearance of not less than 15 feet at their lowest point. - (2) Setbacks. - (a) Tower-mounted turbines shall be set back a minimum distance equal to 150% of (1.5 times) the turbine height, from the exterior surface of the base of the tower to nonparticipating property lines.

-- (b) Tower-mounted turbines for which the generated electricity is exclusively used on-site shall be set back a minimum distance equal to 110% of (1.1 times) the turbine height, from the exterior surface of the base of the tower to nonparticipating property lines. - (c) Tower-mounted turbines shall be set back a minimum distance equal to 110% of (1.1 times) the turbine height, from third party transmission lines and communication towers. - (3) Operating requirements.
-The following are requirements for the operation of wind energy facilities.
-Additional requirements and standards for wind energy facilities shall apply as identified in Appendix Q. Provisions for violations, penalties and enforcement shall apply as identified under §§ 151.250 through 151.258. - (a) Sound level limitations for wind energy facilities. - 1.
+As measured from its highest point, accessory building-mounted turbines shall be allowed at the height of 15 feet above the highest point of the building structure, in a nonresidential zoning district. - 2.
+The turbine height for an accessory tower-mounted turbine (as measured at its highest point) shall be less than 200 feet in a nonresidential zoning district.
+Accessory +tower-mounted turbines shall be limited to 125 feet in height if located within 500 feet of a nonparticipating residentially zoned property. - 3.
+The blade tip of an accessory tower-mounted horizontal axis turbine shall have ground clearance of not less than 25 feet at its lowest point.
+The blade tips of a vertical access turbine shall have ground clearance of not less than 15 feet at their lowest point. - (2) Setbacks. - (a) Accessory T-tower -mounted turbines shall be set back a minimum distance equal to 150% of (1.5 times) the turbine height, from the exterior surface of the base of the tower to nonparticipating property lines. - (b) Accessory Tower -mounted turbines for which the generated electricity is exclusively used on-site shall be set back a minimum distance equal to 110% of (1.1 times) the turbine height, from the exterior surface of the base of the tower to nonparticipating property lines. - (c) Accessory T-tower -mounted turbines shall be set back a minimum distance equal to 110% of (1.1 times) the turbine height, from third party transmission lines and communication towers. - (3) Operating requirements.
+The following are requirements for the operation of accessory wind energy facilities.
+Additional requirements and standards for wind energy facilities shall apply as identified in Appendix Q. Provisions for violations, penalties and enforcement shall apply as identified under §§ 151.250 through 151.258151.261. - (a) Sound level limitations for accessory wind energy facilities. - 1.
 The sound level limits identified below shall apply.
 Measurement procedures are outlined in Appendix Q section 2.0.
 Measurements can be taken at any location on nonparticipating properties and must account for ambient sound contributions.

 Receiving Property Hours of Operation Sound Level Limits

 Residential 10:00 p.m 7:00 a.m.
 45 dB(A)

 Residential 7:00 a.m 10:00 p.m.
 55 dB(A)

-Other non- residential 24 hours 60 dB(A)
+Other non-residential 24 hours 60 dB(A)

 Industrial 24 hours 65 dB(A)